raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 ### Compiling a DTS file to a device tree blob

-Once all the required changes have been made to the `dts` file, it needs to be compiled and place on the boot partition of the device.
+Once all the required changes have been made to the `dts` file, it needs to be compiled and placed on the boot partition of the device.

-Instructions for doing this can be found on the [Pin Configuration](../../configuration/pin-configuration.md) page
+Instructions for doing this can be found on the [Pin Configuration](../../configuration/pin-configuration.md) page.